RuiKang071/SparseHPCA/README.md

 # Functions
 There are three main functions in this package.
-- `Generate`
+- `SimuData`: Generate samples under the generalized spiked covariance model.
-- `Adaptive off-diagonal thresholding algorithm` Our algorithm requires an initial estimator that is not perpendicular to the population truth.
+- `Adaptive off-diagonal thresholding algorithm`: Our algorithm requires an initial estimator that is not perpendicular to the population truth.
-We provide the following function to get the initial estimator.
+We provide this function to get the initial estimator.
-- `SparseHPCA`
+- `SparseHPCA`: The main function for sparse heteroskedastic PCA.

 # Examples
 - Generate the random samples.